 Residential treatment centers for teens offer a unique start to community building.
 This is especially key after teen treatment.
 Multiple studies have shown that social relationships improve mental and physical health.
 The more support we have, the more resilient we are against stress.

 Hence, connections are hugely important.
 Newport Academy’s alumni program provides Gina and her peers with continued support and outreach.
-Thus, we take great care to keep our alumni connected.
-Newport Academy is dedicated to supporting this community.
+We take great care to keep our alumni connected and supported.

 An Ongoing Process of Healing